mspnp/cloud-design-patterns/pipes-and-filters/README.md

 1. Observe the filter process.

-   If you look at your function output you should see log entries similar to the following, which shows the three filters being executed in series, with the final filter writing a copy of the file to the destination.
+   If you look at your function output, in your other terminal's tab, you should see log entries similar to the following, which shows the three filters being executed in series, with the final filter writing a copy of the file to the destination.

    ```output
    [TS] Executing 'Functions.Resize' (Reason='New queue message detected on 'pipe-xfty'.', Id=3918665c-eba0-4f80-bc3b-45260dccc7fe)